chef/chef-web-docs/chef_master/source/vmware.rst

    $ knife vsphere template list -f FOLDERNAME Template Name: centos7-template

-Deleting a machine.
+**Delete a machine:**

 .. code-block:: bash

-   $ knife vsphere vm delete MACHINENAME (-P will remove from the chef server)
+   $ knife vsphere vm delete MACHINENAME

+This command can be used with the ``-P`` option to remove the machine from the Chef server.

 knife-vcenter
 -----------------------------------------------------